The Underestimated Digital Fingerprint

 Risk assessment: HIGH

 Movement patterns make you predictable and vulnerable.
-Criminals can exploit your absence or target you at specific locations.

 10Online Identities and Pseudonyms